Today’s burning question: what is power yoga?!?

 This means lower blood pressure, healthier cholesterol and blood sugar levels, and decreased risk of many diseases.

-My Top 5 Benefits of Why You Should Try Power Yoga
+Top 5 Reasons You Should Try Power Yoga

 In addition to being a great yoga workout, it also has some of its own benefits for mental health.
 Here are a few of those special benefits, according to Yoga Teacher Training…